Comcast partners with Charter, Cox to advance targeted advertising

 The addressable TV advertising market is expected to hit $3.3 billion by 2020, up from $2 billion in 2018, according to research firm eMarketer.
 Addressable is still only 3.7% of total TV ad spending.

-Reporting by Sheila Dang; Editing by Leslie Adler
+Reporting by Sheila Dang; Editing by Leslie Adler and Lisa Shumaker